-- a) An alleged offender who is a unionized employee has a right to have his or her union representative present at any investigative meeting or a meeting which may result in disciplinary action.
-An alleged offender who is not a unionized employee has a right to have a representative present at any investigative meeting or a meeting which may result in disciplinary action. - b) A complainant who is a unionized employee has a right to have his or her union representative present at any meeting resulting from an incident or complaint of sexual misconduct or inappropriate behaviour.
-A complainant who is not a unionized employee has a right to have a representative present at any meeting resulting from an incident or complaint of sexual misconduct or inappropriate behaviour.
+- Unionized employees have a right to have their union representative present at any investigative meeting resulting from an incident or complaint of sexual misconduct or inappropriate behaviour. - Non-unionized employees have a right to have a representative present at any investigative meeting resulting from an incident or complaint of sexual misconduct or inappropriate behaviour.